When the Stakes Are High – Facilitating Through Important Decision Making

 In the same U.S. course called Approaches to Environmental Scanning, the trainers demonstrate the social process triangles.
 I cannot possible do justice to the profundity of this technique.
 I took a full 2-day course a long time ago and it truly is beautiful.
 The social process triangles is a fancy name for the metaphor of the three pillars of human society.
 The bottom left triangle represents the economic sector, the bottom right represents the organizational or political sector of society and the top third of the triangle represents the cultural and social part of society.
 Each part of this triangle is further broken down into many, many component parts of these three sectors.
 For example, you can see in this photo in the bottom left it includes aspects of economic distribution, resources, production, etc. The bottom right includes well-being, order and justice.
 The top third represents style, wisdom and symbols.
 There are other words that can be used for each part of the larger triangle depending on the topic that you are dealing with.
 But bottom line is you have the group answer the what of the problem, the how of the problem, and the why of the problem.
 Small groups are created to brainstorm answers or brainstorm examples e.g., of what is going on in the economic sector that is affecting the problem they are dealing with.
 They also brainstorm trends and events that are going on politically and/or organizationally.
 Finally, in the top part of the triangle, i.e. the why, the group brainstorms events, trends and practices that are related to the meaning of the problem.

 What typically happens is that after data is identified for each part of the triangle, the group sees an imbalance occurring.
-There may be more data or events related to the economic part of the triangle, and fewest events on the political or order part of the triangle.
-This suggests that the problem is dominated by economic factors.
+There may be more data or events related to the economic part of the triangle, and fewer events on the political and cultural aspects of the triangle.
+This suggests that the problem is dominated by economic considerations.
 It gives the group a clue about how to balance the situation so that the decision is not made based only on economic factors.
 The key in using this Social Process Triangles tool is to help the group balance the impact of the decision.
-It allows the group to ensure more equity in its impact.
+It allows the group to ensure more equity in its impact on all the economic, political and cultural aspects of the organization or community.

-You can read more about this technique in the book called “The Courage to Lead” as well as learn about it in the course.
+You can read more about this technique in the book called “The Courage to Lead” as well as learn about it in the Environmental Scanning and other advanced ICA courses.
 Typically an analysis using this framework might take 1 to several hours.

 Tool Five: The ToP Wall of Wonder or Journey Wall